SVBench: Evaluation of Video Generation Models on Social Reasoning: Introduction

 Recent advances in video generation~\cite{kling,sora2,hailuo} have dramatically improved visual fidelity, temporal consistency, and text–video alignment.
 Modern diffusion- and transformer-based architectures can now synthesize dynamic scenes with striking realism, reproducing nuanced lighting, complex motion patterns, and multi-agent interactions across a wide range of environments.
 Yet, despite these impressive perceptual capabilities, today’s video generation models remain fundamentally socially unaware.
 They can reproduce what happens in the physical world, but struggle to represent why people act the way they do—failing to capture the latent beliefs, intentions, emotions, and norms that structure real human interactions.

 From a cognitive perspective, this limitation is consequential.
-Decades of developmental psychology show that humans rely on deeply structured social reasoning to interpret visual scenes: whether in theory-of-mind tasks~\cite{premack1978does, baron1985does}, goal-inference experiments, or studies of helping and joint attention, people routinely make high-level inferences about others’ mental states and social motivations.
+Decades of developmental psychology show that humans rely on deeply structured social reasoning to interpret visual scenes: whether in theory-of-mind tasks~\cite{premack1978does, baron1985does}, goal-inference experiments~\cite{woodward1998infants}, or studies of helping and joint attention~\cite{carpenter1998social}, people routinely make high-level inferences about others’ mental states and social motivations.
 These abilities emerge early in childhood and form the foundation for understanding everyday human activity.
-In contrast, existing video-generation benchmarks focus almost exclusively on low-level perceptual or physical factors—such as motion smoothness, visual quality, or physics plausibility—as seen in VBench~\cite{huang2024vbench}, EvalCrafter~\cite{liu2024evalcrafter}, T2V-CompBench~\cite{liu2024T2V-CompBench}, and Morpheus~\cite{zhang2025morpheus}.
-While valuable, these metrics evaluate whether a model functions as a competent physical simulator, not whether it possesses the ability to generate socially coherent, causally interpretable human behavior.
+In contrast, existing video-generation benchmarks focus almost exclusively on low-level perceptual or physical factors—such as motion smoothness, visual quality, or physics plausibility—as seen in VBench~\cite{huang2024vbench}, EvalCrafter~\cite{liu2024evalcrafter}, T2V-CompBench~\cite{sun2025t2v}, and Morpheus~\cite{zhang2025morpheus}.
+While valuable, these metrics primarily assess whether a model can produce visually or physically plausible events, rather than whether it can generate socially appropriate, causally interpretable behavior when the target outcome is not explicitly specified in the prompt.